Elian Somers

 Elian Somers lives and works in Rotterdam, The Netherlands.

-The works are presented as spatial film or photography installations and can be perceived as critical tools for understanding and figuring out the present and the future.
-Through the combination of film/photography, cartography and archival materials - from documented and accepted knowledge sources to their undocumented and controversial counterparts - alternative and unexpected perspectives on reality, truth and history are brought to light and generated.
+The works are presented as spatial photography or film installations and can be perceived as critical tools for understanding and figuring out the present and the future.
+Through the combination of photography/film, cartography and archival materials - from documented and accepted knowledge sources to their undocumented and underexposed counterparts - new perspectives on reality, truth and history are brought to light and generated.

-The works have been shown at various art venues, a.o.
-Stedelijk Museum Bureau Amsterdam (SMBA), Amsterdam; Pennings Foundation, Eindhoven; Foam, Amsterdam; TENT, Rotterdam; Kunsthalle Wilhelmshaven, Wilhelmshaven (DE) and MK Galerie, Berlin (DE).
+The works have been shown at various art venues and festivals, a.o.
+Stedelijk Museum Bureau Amsterdam (SMBA), Amsterdam; Foam, Amsterdam; TENT, Rotterdam; Kunsthalle Wilhelmshaven (DE); MK Galerie, Berlin (DE); International Film Festival Rotterdam (IFFR); and Architecture Film Festival Rotterdam (AFFR).
 The works have also been regularly published as artist books, and in art, photography and architecture magazines.
 The book One and Another State of Yellow (Fw: Books) was published in 2017, and the book Border Theories (Fw: Books) in 2013.
-The work Ecumenopolis (A Stone from the Moon) was selected for the International Film Festival Rotterdam, 2024.

-Elian Somers' projects have been financially supported by the Mondriaan Fund, Amsterdam, Culture Fund, Amsterdam, and CBK Rotterdam.
+Elian Somers' projects have been financially supported by the Mondriaan Fund, Amsterdam, The Creative Industries Fund NL, Rotterdam, Culture Fund, Amsterdam, and CBK (Centrum Beeldende Kunst) Rotterdam.

 Instagram